Paragard Copper IUD: All You Need to Know about It

 Some people describe the IUD insertion procedure as being uncomfortable and painful.
 After the process of having the IUD inserted is complete, your medical professional may suggest that you take the remainder of the day off to rest.

-Taking an entire day off for the procedure may be seen as a disadvantage for some individuals — people with responsibilities including work, errands, etc. will need to make alternate arrangements.
+Taking an entire day off for the procedure may be seen as a disadvantage for some individuals — people with responsibilities to tend to, including work, errands, etc. will need to make alternate arrangements.

 Find out: Is the IUD Procedure Painful?